Marketing & Creativity

-- Eligibility criteria: This scholarship is available to all students, who are offered a place to study on the programme in January 2020 and are able to demonstrate excellent past academic performance, a varied and relevant professional experience and, most importantly, a potential for an outstanding marketing career.
+- Eligibility criteria: The scholarship is open to all enrolled, self-funding applicants for the January 2022 intake of the MSc in Marketing & Creativity programme who have been recommended to apply by the Admission Panel; are able to demonstrate excellent past academic performance and a varied and relevant professional experience; and, most importantly, show a potential for an outstanding marketing career.

-- How to apply: Once offered a place to study on the programme, you will have one week to submit an entry to our admissions team, outlining why you should be awarded our Marketing Excellence Scholarship.
-The entry may be in any format (video, essay, art, etc.), but it clearly needs to outline your achievements to date and how the MSc in Marketing & Creativity will help you in your intended career path.
+- How to apply: Once offered a place to study on the programme and an invitation to apply for this scholarship, upon confirming your place you should submit an application to our admissions team outlining why you should be a recipient.
+The entry may be in any format (video, essay, art, etc.), but it needs to clearly specify your achievements to date and how the MSc in Marketing & Creativity will help you in your intended career path.

 Access Opportunity Scholarship

-- How to apply: Once offered a place to study on the programme, you will have one week to submit an application form [DOC - WORD] outlining your current financial situation and how obtaining our Access Opportunity Scholarship will help you in your intended career path.
+- How to apply: Once offered a place to study on the programme, you should submit an application form [DOC - WORD] outlining your current financial situation and how obtaining our Access Opportunity Scholarship will help you in your intended career path.

 FUNED-CONACYT Scholarship for Mexican students

 FUNED-CONACYT provide a 20% tuition fee scholarship for Mexican students who wish to pursue their master degree abroad in top-ranked universities.
 Please note that this scholarship cannot be cumulative with ESCP Scholarships.

 Loans & Bursaries

 MSc in Marketing & Creativity students from Spain are eligible to apply for additional financial aid to support their studies via BBVA.

 Any decisions regarding the external funding opportunities listed in this section are made by the institutions in question.
 ESCP does not have any say over or responsibility for their final decision.